PolyAtomicIon/mst-kruskal-interactive/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 This project is aiming for finding the shortest route between cities in Kazakhstan by using kruskal algorithm.
-By choBuiltosing the cities in the list our application will search the shortest route and illustrate them in the map with red lines.
+By choosing the cities in the list our application will search the shortest route and illustrate them in the map with red lines.

 ### Built With